Rovibrational computations for He$_2^+$ X $\Sigma_\mathrm{u}^+$ including non-adiabatic, relativistic and QED corrections: Introduction

 Contrary to the ground state of $\text{He}_2$ (atoms held together only by van der Waals forces), the bond in the ground state of $\text{He}_2^+$ has a strong covalent character; as a consequence, this simple three-electron molecule has a rich rotational-vibrational spectrum, suitable for investigations in precision spectroscopy.

-Experimental and theoretical studies of He$_2^+$ are almost as old as quantum mechanics itself; the first experimental determination of the equilibrium structure and dissociation energy in the X$^+$ state goes back to the early 1930's \cite{Weizelbook1931}.
-Since then, experimental techniques underwent a great evolution, providing highly accurate results for the rovibrational intervals of $\XpSup$; reaching various highly vibrationally excited rotational states via microwave spectroscopy with fragmentation in an electric field \cite{CaPyKn95} or via ionization of He$_2$ Rydberg states, most notably, rovibrational states of $\atSup$~\cite{JaSeMe16,SeJaMe16,JaSeMe16vib,JaSeMe18,SeJaCaMeScMe20,SemeriaPhD2020,Jansen_habil2020}.
-The precision of these experiments is impressive for this small homonuclear molecule, the uncertainties of rovibrational intervals are on the order of $\sim10^{-4} \, \text{cm}^{-1}$, or even less.
+Experimental and theoretical studies of He$_2^+$ are almost as old as quantum mechanics itself; the first experimental determination of the equilibrium structure and dissociation energy of its ground electronic state goes back to the early 1930's \cite{Weizelbook1931}.
+Since then, experimental techniques underwent a great evolution, providing highly accurate results for the rovibrational intervals of He$_2^+$~$\XpSup$; reaching various highly vibrationally excited rotational states via microwave spectroscopy with fragmentation in an electric field \cite{CaPyKn95} or via ionization of He$_2$ Rydberg states, most notably, rovibrational states of $\atSup$~\cite{JaSeMe16,SeJaMe16,JaSeMe16vib,JaSeMe18,SeJaCaMeScMe20,SemeriaPhD2020,Jansen_habil2020}.
+The precision of these experiments is impressive for this small homonuclear diatomic molecule, the smallest uncertainties of rovibrational intervals are on the order of $\sim10^{-4} \, \text{cm}^{-1}$, or even less.
+Since the first submission of this manuscript, comprehensive experimental data (of an overall 0.1~$\cm$ uncertainty) were published on the bound rovibrational intervals of He$_2^+$ \cite{HoWiShBeMe25} by using ionization pathways not only through the $\atSup$ but also the $\ctSgp$ electronic state of He$_2$ \cite{HoWiShBeMe25}.

 Theoretical efforts towards the accurate description of the X$^+$ state have had a similarly long history, starting with the variational computations of Majorana in 1931~\cite{Ma31} and Pauling in 1933 \cite{Pa33}; results have constantly and significantly improved since then \cite{ReBrMa63,AcHo91,CaPyKn95,CeRy95,BaDa96,CeRy00,TuPaAd12,Ma18he2p,FeKoMa20,GePrGrTo23}.